Self Guided Hikes

 Certainly a beautiful path, this stretch between the two cabins is wild and features some exposure and steep slopes.
 Early in the season, if you do not have much mountaineering experience, you may wish to bypass this stage.
 Still, if you choose to conquer this path, you will be awarded with views of Combin Massif, panoramas and if you're lucky, some ibex.
 Special care is needed on the Sentier des Chamois, on the way down from Col de Louvie and at Col de Prafleuri.

 Another demanding stage, you will have two cols to cross over.
-The first, however is crossed easily and within 30 minutes, you will have your first glimpse of the Matterhorn.
-You'll also see Lac Dix spread out below you after arriving at the first Col (des Roux).
+The first, however, is crossed easily and within 30 minutes, you will have your first glimpse of the Matterhorn.
+You'll also see Lac des Dix spread out below you after arriving at the first Col (des Roux).
 Nearing the second col (Riedmatten), you'll encounter some scree and a steep pitch.
-There are four ladders located near the col that can be used to bypass this tiresome endeavor, however you should have a good head for heights.
-You'll then make a 900 meter, knee busting descent down to Arolla.
+There are four ladders located near the col that can be used to bypass this tiresome endeavor, nevertheless you should have a good head for heights.
+You'll then make a 2,954 feet (900 meters), knee-busting descent down to Arolla.

 Today is a short day, but that is not to say it is without interest.
 There are no cols that you need to traverse and apart from the first 1.5 hours, most of the stage will be a descent.
-Take the time and enjoy the meadows and lakes that you will be passing by.
+Take the time and enjoy the meadows and lakes that you will pass.
 Starting out from Arolla, if the weather is bad, you can stick to the valley floor and walk along the river.
-If the weather is fair, then climb through the woods where you will eventually hit an exposed section above the hamlet of Satarma and two footbridges before reaching La Bleu in 1.5 hours.
-From there, you start your descent for the day passing La Gouille before reaching Les Hauderes.
+If the weather is fair, then climb through the woods, where you will eventually hit an exposed section above the hamlet of Satarma and two footbridges, before reaching La Bleu in 1.5 hours.
+From there, you start your descent for the day passing La Gouille before reaching Les Haudères.

 MOLIGNON TO CABANE DE MOIRY

-This day will feature rocky terrain and hiking may be slow going, especially as you head to Col du Tsate.
+This day will feature rocky terrain and hiking may be slow going, especially as you head to Col du Tsaté.
 The ascent from Molignon to Cabane de Moiry will be long, so steel yourself for the challenge ahead.
-Still, there are some treats along this section including a sprinkling of "tarns", or small mountain lakes, that you will pass by.
-Furthermore, the glacier whose namesake the mountain hut was taken from, will be seen toward the end of the day.
-To that end, Cabne de Moiry, with it's glassed walled dining room, provides an excellent viewpoint of the glacier and surrounding peaks.
-If you would like to skip most of this stage, you can take a series of buses and trains to "Parking du Glacier" and 1.5 hours from there to hut.
-If you would like to skip about 215 meters of elevation gain, you can take two buses from Molignon to La Sage
+Still, there are some treats along this section, including a sprinkling of "tarns,” or small mountain lakes, that you will pass by.
+Furthermore, the glacier, the namesake of the mountain hut, will be seen toward the end of the day.
+To that end, Cabane de Moiry, with its glass-walled dining room, provides an excellent view of the glacier and surrounding peaks.
+If you would like to skip most of this stage, you can take a series of buses and trains to "Parking du Glacier" and hike 1.5 hours from there to hut.
+If you would like to skip about 705 feet (215 meters) of elevation gain, you can take two buses from Molignon to La Sage.

 CABANE DE MOIRY TO ZINAL

 Although you will be crossing another high pass, Col de Sorebois, the ascent will not be as taxing as other high altitude stages, although it may frustrate you to lose most of your elevation from Cabane de Moiry, only to have to gain it back a few hours later.
-The true effort, however, lies in the descent, which will carry you from above 2,800 meters, to below 1,700.
+The true effort, however, lies in the descent, which will carry you from above 9,186 feet (2,800 meters), to below 5,577 feet (1,700 meters).
 But you are rewarded for your effort.
-After reaching Col de Sorebois, you will take in a landscape of the Val de Zinal and the imposing Weisshorn (4,505 meters), a friend that will accompany you for most of the remainder of the trek.
-About 30 meters from the col, there is a cheat to save the knees.
-You can take the cable car from Sorebois to the valley floor of Zinal.
+After reaching Col de Sorebois, you will take in a landscape of the Val de Zinal and the imposing Weisshorn (14,780 feet / 4,505 meters), a friend that will accompany you for most of the remainder of the trek.
+About 98 feet (30 meters) from the col, there is a cheat to save the knees: you can take the cable car from Sorebois to the valley floor of Zinal.

 ZINAL TO GRUBEN

 This will be a day to remember, provided the weather complies.
-You will be hiking over the Augustbordpass, which sits on rocky terrain at 2,894 meters.
-Views of the highest mountain peak in Switzerland, Dom (4,545 m) will delight you on the spur "Twära".
-Many consider the length of trail along the spur to be of the utmost viewing quality, perhaps the best of the tour.
+You will be hiking over the Augustbordpass, which sits on rocky terrain at 9,495 feet (2,894 meters).
+Views of the highest mountain peak in Switzerland, Dom (14,911 feet / 4,545 meters) will delight you on the spur "Twära".
+Many consider this length of the trail along the spur to be of the utmost viewing quality, perhaps the best of the tour.
 Care is needed in a few exposed spots, so watch your step.
 When you reach the town of Jungen, there is the option to take the cable car down to St. Niklaus.
-From there, Graechen is located above you and on the other side of the valley.
-You can take a bus there to avoid the hike after a long, and challenging day.
+From there, Grächen is located above you and on the other side of the valley.
+You can take a bus there to avoid the hike after a long and challenging day.
 You've earned it!

 The famed Europaweg.
-Although the altitude on this section is not the highest of the tour, this two day section between Grächen and Zermatt is considered the most dangerous stages of the tour.
-This is due to the nature of the landscape, which has both exposure and risk of rock falls and land slides.
-Those who have difficulty with exposure, or are not sure footed, should avoid this route.
-Furthermore, if there is bad weather, than the route should not be attempted and you should take the valley route to Zermatt.
+Although the altitude on this section is not the highest of the tour, this two day section between Grächen and Zermatt is considered the most dangerous stage of the tour.
+This is due to the nature of the landscape, which has both exposure and risk of rockfalls and landslides.
+Those who have difficulty with exposure, or are not sure-footed, should avoid this route.
+Furthermore, if there is bad weather, then the route should not be attempted and you should take the valley route to Zermatt.
 Still, in good weather, this promises to provide the best views of the Matterhorn yet.
-The most dangerous section of this stage comes at about 2 hours and 15 minutes from Gassenried, near the "Grosse Graben combe".
-Shorly after this section you will reach the high point of the stage at 2,690 meters.
-In two hours from there, you will be enjoying the hospitality of the Europahut!
+The most dangerous section of this stage comes at about 2.25 from Gasenried, near the "Grosse Graben combe".
+Shortly after this section you will reach the high point of the stage at 8,825 feet (2,690 meters).
+In 2 hours from there, you will be enjoying the hospitality of the Europa Hut!

 EUROPA HUT TO ZERMATT

 Your final day on the tour!
 Congratulations for making it this far.
-Although a long day, all the better to make you feel like you've conquered this difficult alpine trek!
-Of note on this tour is the Charles Kuonen suspension bridge, the largest pedestrian bridge of it's kind in the world.
-It's almost a half kilometer across (494 m) and hangs 85 meters above the valley floor.
+Although a long day, it’s all the better to make you feel like you've conquered this difficult alpine trek!
+Of note on this tour is the Charles Kuonen Suspension Bridge, the largest pedestrian bridge of its kind in the world.
+It's almost a half kilometer across (1,620 feet / 494 meters) and hangs 279 feet (85 meters) above the valley floor.
 Of note are a few hamlets along the way that make the last section to Zermatt enjoyable.
-Still, if you would like to end the walk of your journey early, you can take either the funicular from Sunegga down to the valley or an electric bus from Winkelmatten to Zermatt.
+Still, if you would like to end the walk of your journey early, you can take either the funicular from Sunnegga down to the valley or an electric bus from Winkelmatten to Zermatt.

 Pygmy Miles Total